-National Planning Policy Framework Themes RSS Policy/LCR Interim Strategy Statement/LEP PLAN Community Strategy for the Bradford District 2011-14 Strategic Aims Sustainability Appraisal Objective Core Strategy - Strategic Objective Core Sub Area and Thematic Policies Building a strong, competitive economy Ensuring the vitality of town centres Supporting high quality communications infrastructure Delivering a wide choice of high quality homes Requiring good design Conserving and enhancing the historic environment YH4 LCR A LEP SP4 To regenerate city centre and drive economic growth across the district.
-To deliver economic development, without compromising the quality of life of future generations To improve the economic wellbeing of the people across the District 8, 9, 14, 17 Objective 7 To promote, manage and develop the image and the role of Bradford City Centre as a regionally significant business, commercial, shopping, civic and cultural area.
+RSS Policy/LCR Interim Strategy Statement/LEP PLAN SR By PLAN Community Strategy for the Bradford District 2011-14 Strategic Aims Sustainability Appraisal Objective Core Strategy - Strategic Objective Core Sub Area and Thematic YH4 LCRA LEP SP4 To with the of will the To regenerate city centre and drive economic growth across the district.
+To deliver economic development, without compromising the quality of life of future generations.
+To improve the economic wellbeing of the people across the District.
+8, 9, 14, 17 Objective 7 To promote, manage and develop the image and the role of Bradford City Centre as a regionally significant business, commercial, shopping, civic and cultural area.
 SC3, BD1, BD2, EC5, TR2, TR4, HO3, EN3.
-Building a strong, competitive economy Supporting high quality communications infrastructure Promoting healthy communities LEP SP2 To raise educational attainment and support children and young people to reach their full potential To develop the skills-base to equip people with skills for work 8, 9, 10, 12, 17, 18, 19 Objective 8 To support the University of Bradford and the District's colleges and schools in investing in buildings and spaces to ensure a well educated and skilled workforce.
+LEP SP2 To rapp supply reach reach To de people To rail supported to de people people people and a supported to de people To raise educational attainment and support children and young people to reach their full potential To develop the skills-base to equip people with skills for work 8, 9, 10, 12, 17, 18, 19 Objective 8 To support the University of Bradford and the District's colleges and schools in investing in buildings and spaces to ensure a well educated and skilled workforce.
 BD1, BD2, EC1.
-Building a strong, competitive economy Promoting sustainable transport Meeting the challenge of climate change, flooding and coastal change LCR A, LCR B, LCR C LEP SP4 To create a greener, cleaner and more sustainable environment which makes best use of our resources and positively affects climate change.
-To enhance transport and connectivity across the district whilst protecting biodiversity and natural environment.
-To ensure our built heritage, natural resources, economic and infrastructure requirements are well balanced to promote sustainable wellbeing 1, 2, 3, 4, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19 Objective 9 To improve and develop excellent public transport and highway systems to increase the level of accessibility within the District and establish good connections with other parts of the Leeds City Region and the country by ensuring safety, efficiency and sustainability.
+LEP SP4 more sust makes be positively To enhan across the biodiversi To ensure natural re infrastruct balanced wellbeing To create more sames makes positive.
+To enh across biodive.
+To ens natural infrastic balance wellbe a greener, cleaner and tainable environment which st use of our resources and affects climate change be transport and connectivity edistrict whilst protecting by and natural environment to our built heritage, sources, economic and ture requirements are well to promote sustainable 1, 2, 3, 4, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19 Objective 9 To improve and develop excellent public transport and highway systems to increase the level of accessibility within the District and establish good connections with other parts of the Leeds City Region and the country by ensuring safety, efficiency and sustainability.
 TR1, TR3, TR7, DS4.